khanna91/meesho/README.md

 $ cd <my-project-name>
 ```

-Then install dependencies and check to see it works
+Then install dependencies and check to see it works, assuming you have npm and bower installed globally ;)

 ```bash
 $ npm install                   # Install project dependencies